adasprilla/TouchPad-Gestures/README.md

 ### WAYLAND AND OTHER NOTES

-This utility exploits `xdotool` which unfortunately only works with X11/Xorg based applications.
+This utility exploits `xdotool` for many use cases which unfortunately only works with X11/Xorg based applications.
 So `xdotool` shortcuts for the desktop do not work under GNOME on Wayland which is the default since GNOME 3.22.
 However, it is found that `wmctrl` desktop selection commands do work under GNOME on Wayland (via XWayland) so this utility adds a built-in `_internal` command which can be used to switch workspaces using the swipe commands.
 The `_internal` `ws_up` and `ws_down` commands use `wmctrl` to work out the current workspace and select the next one.
 Since this works on both Wayland and Xorg, and with GNOME, KDE, and other EWMH compliant desktops, it is the default configuration command for swipe up and down commands in `libinput-gestures.conf`.
 See the comments in that file about other options you can do with the `_internal` command.
 Unfortunately `_internal` does not work with Compiz for Ubuntu Unity desktop so also see the explicit example there for Unity.

 Of course, `xdotool` commands do work via XWayland for Xorg based apps so, for example, page forward/back swipe gestures do work for Firefox